Installation and Setup

 - Minimal vibration environment

-- Away from air conditioning vents and heat sources
+- Place away from air conditioning vents and heat sources

 - Good lighting for assembly work